Idées déco de sous-sols gris

 Aménagement d'un grand sous-sol campagne enterré avec un mur blanc, un sol en bois brun et un sol marron.

-IMPROVE or MOVE
+IMPROVE or MOVEIMPROVE or MOVE

 Foyer